-Part of the reason is that as there is no government licensing authority, there’s no burden of proof that their practices are effective.
-There’s no blood tests to confirm diagnoses.
-Iridologists don’t boast of successful clinical trials because there are none.
-Unfortunately, anyone can claim anything so long as there is a disclaimer that they’re not legally allowed to diagnose or treat an illness.
+Part of the reason is that as there is no government licensing authority, there's no burden of proof that their practices are effective.
+There are no blood tests to confirm diagnoses.
+Iridologists don't boast of successful clinical trials because there are none.
+Unfortunately, anyone can claim anything so long as there is a disclaimer that they're not legally allowed to diagnose or treat an illness.

-In order for a test to be valid, it must be performed the same way using accurately calibrated equipment every time.
+For a test to be valid, it must be performed the same way using accurately calibrated equipment every time.

 "But my alternative-medicine practitioner diagnosed me correctly!"

 This is where cold reading comes in.
 Cold reading is the process psychics and con-men use to divine information about an individual based on verbal and non-verbal cues.
 If a 20-year pack-a-day smoker comes in complaining of shortness of breath, constant coughing, bloody spittle, and general weakness, there is a fair chance that they have lung cancer.
 It doesn't take a doctor to guess what symptoms mean, but it does take a doctor to diagnose a problem and prescribe a remedy correctly.